ableasdale/digest-auth-examples/README.md

 # digest-auth-examples

-Example patterns for using Digest Authentication with a range of Java HTTP Clients.
+Example patterns for using Digest Authentication against MarkLogic Server with a range of Java HTTP Clients.

-Tested with HTTP requests to a MarkLogic HTTP Application Server (using MarkLogic 9.0-3 and above) configured with "Digest Authentication" to demonstrate the possible uses for some common Java HTTP Client Libraries with Digest Authentication.
+Tested with HTTP requests to a MarkLogic HTTP Application Server (using MarkLogic **9.0-3** and above) configured with "Digest Authentication" to demonstrate the possible uses for some common Java HTTP Client Libraries with Digest Authentication.

 ## Working code examples